Efficient AllReduce with Stragglers: : A Straggler-Aware Algorithm

-\myparab{Pairing with the straggler.} In round $r$, rank $r$ pairs with the straggler (rank $n{-}1$) to \textbf{fully reduce} chunk $c_r$.
-Thus, after $n{-}1$ rounds, the straggler has fully reduced its entire buffer and for each chunk $c_i$, at least one non-straggler GPU (certainly GPU $i$) holds its fully reduced copy.
-Due to this invariant, $c_r$ can only be sent to other GPUs from round $r{+}1$ onwards, since it is only fully reduced in round $r$.
+\myparab{Straggler pairings.} In round $r$, rank $r$ pairs with the straggler to fully reduce $c_r$.
+After $n{-}1$ rounds, the straggler’s buffer is fully reduced and each chunk $c_i$ has been fully reduced on at least one non-straggler rank.
+Hence, $c_r$ can propagate only from round $r{+}1$ onward, once fully reduced.

-\myparab{Phase 1: Everyone gets a chunk!} In the first $\log n$ rounds, the goal is to ensure that every rank obtains a fully reduced chunk.
-The algorithm guarantees this via the following two rules: \begin{compactitem} \item In round $r \in [1, \log n{-}1]$, rank $r{-}1$ sends chunk $c_{r{-}1}$ to rank $r{-}1{+}\log n$. \item Any other rank with a fully reduced chunk can send it to any other rank $g > 2(\log n{-}1)$. \end{compactitem}
+\myparab{Phase 1.} In the first $\log n$ rounds, every rank obtains a fully reduced chunk, guaranteed by two rules: \begin{compactitem} \item In round $r \in [1, \log n{-}1]$, rank $r{-}1$ sends chunk $c_{r{-}1}$ to rank $r{-}1{+}\log n$. \item Any other rank with a fully reduced chunk can send it to any other rank $g > 2(\log n{-}1)$. \end{compactitem}

-\myparab{Phase 2: Careful doubling of active chunks.} At the beginning of round $r = \log n$, every rank has exactly one fully reduced chunk.
-Specifically, exactly one rank, $r{-}1$, has $c_{r-1}$.
+\myparab{Phase 2.} At the start of round $r = \log n$, every rank has exactly one fully reduced chunk.
+Exactly one rank, $r{-}1$, has $c_{r-1}$.
 Two ranks have $c_{r-2}$ because it was first fully reduced in round $r{-}2$ and then transmitted to another rank in round $r{-}1$.
-By the same pattern, four GPUs have $c_{r-3}$, \etc{} \begin{definition} An \textbf{active chunk} $c_{j}$ is a chunk that has been fully reduced with the straggler by round $r > j$, but has yet to propagate to all $n$ ranks. \end{definition}
+By the same pattern, four ranks have $c_{r-3}$, \etc{}

+\myparab{Definition.} An \textbf{active chunk} $c_{j}$ is a chunk that has been fully reduced with the straggler by round $r > j$, but has yet to propagate to all $n$ ranks.

-As we prove in \S\ref{subsec:proofs}, every non-straggler rank possesses exactly \emph{one} active chunk at any point in time. \sysname{} aims to propagate active chunks to all ranks as quickly as possible.
-Being \emph{cautiously} greedy works because maximizing propagation (\ie doubling) in the current round frees up ranks to help propagate other chunks that are fully reduced later on, in subsequent rounds.
-Intuitively, an active chunk requires a minimum of $\log n$ rounds to propagate fully, by doubling in each round.
-This implies that an active chunk $c_{j}$ is \textbf{due} for full propagation by round $j + \log n$.
+As we prove in \S\ref{subsec:proofs}, every non-straggler possesses \emph{exactly one} active chunk at any point in time. \sysname{} aims to propagate active chunks to all ranks as quickly as possible.
+Each active chunk requires a minimum of $\log n$ rounds to propagate fully, by doubling in each round, so an active chunk $c_{j}$ is \textbf{due} for full propagation to all ranks by round $j + \log n$.